 If you have a change of address, please notify the principal's office promptly.

 It is the philosophy of Orrville Middle School that conferences between parents and school personnel, to discuss academic and behavioral concerns, be encouraged.
 To arrange a conference, simply call the school office for an appointment.

-In addition, two days are set aside in the fall and one day in the spring specifically for parent-teacher conferences.
+In addition, two days are set aside in the fall and spring specifically for parent-teacher conferences.
 These are announced at the appropriate times.

 All records of middle school students are kept in the principal's office.
 Authorized personnel will make these records available to you upon request.

-Any electronic communication or entertainment device not required for classrooms including but not limited to cell phones, MP3 players, iPods, games, and digital cameras are prohibited during the school day.
+Any electronic communication or entertainment device not required for classrooms including but not limited to cell phones, MP3 players, iPods, pagers, games, walkman, and digital cameras are prohibited during the school day from 7:45-2:41.
 Students will not be permitted to carry electronic devices during the school day.
 School personnel will confiscate electronic devices immediately and turn them into the main office.
-On the first offense, the student may pick up the device after school and a warning will be issued.
-Second and subsequent violations will result in after-school detention or In-School Suspension.
+On the first offense, the student may pick up the device after school and a demerit will be issued.
+Second and subsequent violations will require a parent/guardian to come to school and pick up the device personally and will be considered insubordination resulting in consequences including but not limited to In-School Suspension.

 HALLWAYS AND HALL PASSES

 - Students must have a pass when in the hallway during class.
 A staff member must assign the pass.

 - Teachers may refuse to assign a hall pass.
 The student planner will be used for passes.

 - Students should remain to the right when walking down the hall.